ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 Target targets_;
 ```

-With these simple data structures, implementing the core logic of the game was
+With these simple data structures, implementing the core logic of the game is
 relatively straightforward.
 These next few sections will cover the core
 algorithms and their implementations.

 ### Initialization

 Initializing the game involves two key steps: generating all possible target
 locations and spawning the snake.
-I bundle both these steps into a single
+You can bundle both these steps into a single
-`Reset()` function that can be used to reset the game to a new initial state.
+`Reset()` function that resets the game to its initial state.

 Generating all possible targets requires creating a `Tile` object for each 1x1
 tile on the screen.
-The added twist is that the `targets_` vector that is
+The added twist is that the `targets_` vector must get
-generated is shuffled.
-The reasoning behind the shuffling is to make the
+shuffled.
+The reasoning behind the shuffling is to make the selection of a
-selection of a random target tile easier in the main game loop.
+random target tile easier in the main game loop.

 The snake itself initially consists of one `Tile` located in the center of the
 screen with a random direction.
-One thing to be wary of is that you do not want
+One thing to be wary of is that you don't want
 the initial target tile intersecting the snake.
 Hence the `while` loop that
 updates the current target tile index if it overlaps with the snake's initial
-spawn `Tile`.
+spawn `Tile`:

 ```cpp
 void SnakeGame::SpawnSnake() {